CaptainAxolotl/additional-origins/README.md

 If you want a datapack with only the original Origins with my edits, use the only-edited-origins.zip datapack.

+Some of the origins use minecraft functions which I heard may cause problems on some multiplayer servers.
+If this is happening you you, I have a version called additional-server-friendly.zip that removes the origins which may cause problems.
+The origins removed: creepling, bovine, additional: enderian (the original enderian is included)

 For help modifying my datapack go here: https://github.com/CaptainAxolotl/additional-origins/wiki/Modifying-my-datapack

 Check out the Origins Mod Discord Server for more datapacks or help here: https://discord.gg/9SXCFKjP